h4zel0is/h4zel0is/README.md

 ★ I'm pretty inconsistent when making ponies, I'm having a hard time to keep up on what kind of style i should do because I'm easily dissatisfied with whatever i make.
 That's why don't copy my ponies please~ it's so hard to maintain one style—let alone work hard on it TT

+★ Feel free to match skins with me and to cuddles with me! just make sure to ask first !!
+I'm a big cuddle guy so I don't mind people cuddling with me. <33

 !!     𝐅𝐀𝐍𝐃𝐎𝐌𝐒     !!